This article is meant to assist you in making a decision when purchasing your first boat (whether it’s a motorboat or a sailboat).

 Comfort often costs dearly on the weight of the boat.
 When you prioritize comfort, it is important to be aware that it will not make the boat faster (in fact, the opposite may be true).

-Some very comfortable boats are not suitable for sailing in moderate to harsh weather because they roll violently for wind and sea.
+Some very comfortable boats are not suitable for sailing in moderate to harsh weather because they roll violently to wind and sea.